 Community-driven crime prevention through environmental design (CPTED) is a long-term gun violence reduction strategy centered on a multi-disciplinary approach of crime prevention that uses urban and architectural design and the management of built and natural environments.3Paul Michael Cozens, Greg Saville, and David Hillier, “Crime Prevention through Environmental Design (CPTED): A Review and Modern Bibliography,” Property Management 23, no. 5 (January 1, 2005): 328–56, https://doi.org/10.1108/02637470510631483.
 By investing in a community’s physical environment and creating spaces in which community members feel safe, cities can discourage and reduce gun violence.
-A rigorous 2018 study found that gun assaults in Philadelphia and its surrounding areas declined by 29.1 percent following the treatment of vacant lots in Philadelphia—especially those in neighborhoods below the poverty line.6Charles C. Branas et al., “Citywide Cluster Randomized Trial to Restore Blighted Vacant Land and Its Effects on Violence, Crime, and Fear,” Proceedings of the National Academy of Sciences of the United States of America 115, no. 12 (2018): 2946–51.
-Multiple studies demonstrate similar and sustained impacts of CPTED on public safety as a whole and, specifically, on gun violence.7Charles C. Branas et al., “A Difference-in-Differences Analysis of Health, Safety, and Greening Vacant Urban Space,” American Journal of Epidemiology 174, no. 11 (December 1, 2011): 1296–1306, https://doi.org/10.1093/aje/kwr273; Michelle Kondo et al., “Effects of Greening and Community Reuse of Vacant Lots on Crime,” Urban Studies (Edinburgh, Scotland) 53, no. 15 (November 2016): 3279–95, https://doi.org/10.1177/0042098015608058.
+A 2018 randomized control trial of lot restoration in Philadelphia found significant reductions in crime and gun assaults (-9.2% and -5.8%, respectively) over a three year period, without displacing crime.
+Simply cleaning (rather than greening) vacant lots in neighborhoods below the poverty line yielded the most dramatic reductions in crime and gun assaults (-13.3% and 29.1%, respectively).4Charles C. Branas et al., “Citywide Cluster Randomized Trial to Restore Blighted Vacant Land and Its Effects on Violence, Crime, and Fear,” Proceedings of the National Academy of Sciences of the United States of America 115, no. 12 (2018): 2946–51.
+CPTED research generally suggests that environmental remediation strategies result in localized reductions in crime and gun violence.

-Hospital-Based Violence Intervention programs (HVIPs) are based on the premise that there is a unique window of opportunity to engage victims of violence and prevent retaliation in the immediate aftermath of a traumatic injury.8The Health Alliance for Violence Intervention, “What Is a Hospital-Based Violence Intervention Program (HVIP)?,” accessed September 14, 2020, https://www.thehavi.org/what-is-an-hvip.
+Hospital-Based Violence Intervention Programs (HVIPs) are based on the premise that there is a unique window of opportunity to engage victims of violence and prevent retaliation in the immediate aftermath of a traumatic injury.5The Health Alliance for Violence Intervention, “What Is a Hospital-Based Violence Intervention Program (HVIP)?,” accessed September 14, 2020, https://www.thehavi.org/what-is-an-hvip.
 As such, HVIPs are typically located in trauma centers and emergency departments, where service providers partner with patients and families immediately after and during the months that follow the injury to ensure that they have the support and resources necessary to heal and remain safe.
-In Baltimore, a study found that individuals who did not participate in an HVIP program were 6 times more likely to be re-hospitalized for a violent injury and 4 times more likely to be convicted of a violent crime than individuals who received the intervention.
-Individuals who received the intervention also saw their employment rate increase from 39 percent to 82 percent, while employment fell for those not in the program.9Carnell Cooper, Dawn M. Eslinger, and Paul D. Stolley, “Hospital-Based Violence Intervention Programs Work,” Journal of Trauma and Acute Care Surgery 61, no. 3 (September 2006): 534–540, https://doi.org/10.1097/01.ta.0000236576.81860.8c.
+San Francisco’s HVIP, the Wraparound Project, demonstrated a six-year violent reinjury rate of 4.9 percent (2005-2014), compared to a 8.4 percent historical control of violently injured patients prior to the program’s implementation (2000-2005).6Catherine Juillard et al., “A Decade of Hospital-Based Violence Intervention: Benefits and Shortcomings,” Journal of Trauma and Acute Care Surgery 81, no. 6 (2016): 1156–61, https://doi.org/10.1097/TA.0000000000001261.

 Common sense gun laws like background checks for all gun sales play a critical role in ensuring public safety across the country by systematically keeping guns out of the hands of dangerous individuals.
 But communities facing imminent gun violence crises require immediate and locally driven interventions in addition to larger scale policy reform.
 Research on violence intervention programs is still emerging as implementation and evaluation resources continue to expand, but already each of the six strategies described above stand out as both community- and evidence-informed.
 These programs are being sought out by those who are disproportionately impacted and at highest risk of gun violence—and they’re working.